CJ Abrams homers as Nationals complete 4-game sweep of NL-worst Marlins with 7-2 win

 Nationals: LHP MacKenzie Gore (2-2, 3.12) will start the opener of a three-game series at Texas on Tuesday.
 RHP Jon Gray (0-1, 2.92) will start for the Rangers.

-Marlins: Have not announced a starter for the opener of their three-game home series against Colorado on Tuesday.
+Marlins: RHP Sixto Sánchez (0-1, 7.20) will start the opener of a three-game home series against Colorado on Tuesday.
 The Rockies will go with RHP Ryan Feltner (1-2, 5.68).